You can find a full list of the University of Strathclyde’s Department of Economics staff on our staff page.

 Previously, Mairi was the Deputy Chief Executive of the Scottish Fiscal Commission and the Head of National Accounts at the Scottish Government, and has over a decade of experience working in different areas of statistics and analysis.

-Kathleen is the Student Support, Programme & Project Administrator for MSc in Global Energy Management, Economics Futures and the Strathclyde Applied Economics Centre for Doctoral Training.
+Kathleen also provides support for Economics Futures and the Strathclyde Applied Economics Centre for Doctoral Training.